+- Director, NTF and Fiji Museum (FM)

+- Cultural Heritage Officer

+- Historical Archaeologist, FM

+- Archaeologist, FM

-- The National Trust of Fiji creates linkages between communities and the professional sector on heritage management issues.
-The Fiji Museum is the national authority on archaeological site research and collections. - Other Government organisations, statutory authorities and NGOs provide specialist training and support.
+- The National Trust of Fiji creates links between communities and the professional sector on heritage management issues.

+- The Fiji Museum is the national authority on archaeological site research and collections.

+- Other Government organisations, statutory authorities and NGOs provide specialist training and support.